© All rights reserved. NepalKhabar

 | Kathmandu

-Prime Minister KP Sharma Oli addressed the Parliament yesterday, to brief the members about his upcoming visit to New York where he said he would speak at the 79th UN General Assembly Session.
+Prime Minister KP Sharma Oli addressed the Parliament yesterday, to brief the members about his upcoming visit to New York where he said he would speak at the 79th UN General Assembly session.
 He said he would touch upon important global issues, such as climate change, environmental degradation, global warming, and terrorism.
-In between, he said he would speak in the Columbia, as well as in the Harvard University.
+In between, he would speak at Columbia, as well as at Harvard University.

-However, his briefing to the parliament seemed casual and cursory, not sufficiently agenda -focused.
-He was also not able to outline concretely why he Nepal considered the role of the UN and the multilateral diplomacy as important.
+However, his address to the parliament seemed casual and cursory, not sufficiently agenda -focused.
+He was also not able to outline why he considered the role of the UN and the multilateral diplomacy as important.
 Nor could he articulate succinctly his priority agendas which he thought were important for Nepal to be raised at the UN.
 It is not enough to say that Nepal seeks friendship with all and enmity to none.
-How his government making credible move to prove those points in practice was not mentioned.
+How his government is making credible moves to prove those points in practice was not mentioned.

-More disappointing was the fact that as current Chair of the SAARC, he did not so much as mention whether he had made preparations and plans to convene a meeting with the SAARC leaders on the sideline of the UNGA there, possibly to resuscitate the SAARC process by holding the stalled Summit.
-Similarly, he also quietly left out whether he has had plans for bilateral meetings with the Indian Prime Minister, Chinese President and other world leaders on the sideline.
+More disappointing was the fact that, as current Chair of the SAARC, he did not mention whether he had made preparations and plans to convene a meeting with the SAARC leaders on the sideline of the UNGA there, possibly to resuscitate the SAARC process by holding the stalled Summit.
+Similarly, he also skipped whether he has plans for bilateral meetings with the Indian Prime Minister, Chinese President and other world leaders on the sideline.

-By and large, it was unclear about the real purpose and objectives of his visit.
+By and large, it is unclear about the real purpose and objective of his visit.

 Naturally, therefore, there is a widespread negative public perception about his travel to New York to take part in the annual UN General Assembly session.